GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/lake/v1/README.md

 **HydroLAKES-TopoCat v1.1 (2023)**

+- Source product is vector data, not a regular raster grid.
-- Derived from HydroLAKES v1.0
+- Constructed from the HydroLAKES v1.0 lake mask and MERIT Hydro v1.0.1 hydrography.
-- Hydrography source: **MERIT Hydro v1.0.1 (3 arc-sec resolution)**
+- MERIT Hydro v1.0.1 is a 3 arc-second hydrography dataset, approximately 90 m at the equator.
 - CRS: EPSG:4326

 ### Lake input

 - Input: `Lakes_pfaf_*.shp`
 - Geometry used: polygon geometry only
+- HydroLAKES includes global lake/reservoir shoreline polygons for lakes with surface area of at least 10 ha.
-- No filtering by lake size, permanence, or type is applied
+- No filtering by lake size, permanence, or type is applied in this preprocessing workflow.

 ### Reach input